radioaddition/secureblue-custom/README.md

 - Where `$IMAGE` is one of:
   - `secureblue-custom-gnome`
   - `secureblue-custom-hyprland`
+NOTE: Hyprland is currently not recommended due to a lack of screen security.
+I most likely won't update the recipe for this image until this is changed. the image will still receive automatic updates from upstream

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.